 The liver is the largest gland in the body.
 It cleanses the blood of toxins.
 Perhaps that is why nature "insured" and made this body capable of self-healing.
 Cirrhosis of the liver in dogs is much less common than in humans, but this pathology exists and leads to grave consequences for the entire body of the animal.
 Therefore, you should know what factors can damage the liver of a pet and what it can lead to.

 Causes of pathology

 Cirrhosis of the liver is a progressive damage to the tissues of an organ, which is accompanied by destruction, exhaustion, the formation of "nodes" and the replacement of individual sections with fibrous tissue.
 As a result of changes occurring in the organ, its state, structure and functions are disturbed.

 The most common cause of liver cirrhosis in dogs is hepatitis, including:

 - toxic (13-15% of cases).

-In addition to the previous chronic hepatitis, the cause of liver cirrhosis may be:
+In addition to previous chronic hepatitis, the cause of cirrhosis can be: